gary-archer/oauth.websample.final/README.md

 ## Quick Start

-Once development domains and SSL are configured, run these commands to spin up all components:
+Once development domains and SSL trust are configured, run these commands to spin up all components.\
+This will include spinning up a Token Handler using Docker:

 ```bash
 ./build.sh